RealCocoArdo/nosotrobots-instagram-2-nostr/README.md

 </p>

 ## Introduction
 This is a simple Nostr Bot crossposting text from Instrgam on Nostr.
 It should be a good starting point to build a custom Nostr Bot application with n8n.
-You can rather easy change
 <br>
 This application is build using the <a href="https://github.com/ocknamo/n8n-nodes-nostrobots?tab=readme-ov-file">n8n-nodes-nostrobots</a>.